HomeDev GuideRecipesAPI ReferenceGraphQL

 Match by range

 To find documents with a numeric field that has a value within a given range, use the InRange method.
-The following search matches blog posts that have between zero and five comments; it matches blog posts that have one, two, three, four, or five comments but not those that have six or seven comments.
+The following search matches blog posts with zero to five comments; it matches blog posts with one, two, three, four, or five comments but not those with six or seven comments.

 An equivalent in LINQ is Where(x => x.NumComments >= 0 && x.NumComments <= 5).